Migrating Legacy Applications

 Copied to your clipboardextensions:dx/asset-compute/worker/1:operations:workerProcess:- type: webimpl: workerruntimeManifest:packages:<newpackagename>:license: Apache-2.0actions:worker:function: actions/worker/index.jsweb: 'yes'runtime: 'nodejs:14'inputs:LOG_LEVEL: debugannotations:require-adobe-auth: truefinal: truehooks:post-app-build: 'echo hook'

-Follow this section if your application is a Custom Processing Profile for AEM Asset Microservices, AND contains a Single Page Application accessible through Experience Cloud UI.
+Follow this section if your application is a Custom Processing Profile for AEM Asset Microservices, and contains a Single-Page Application accessible through Experience Cloud UI.

-to see how we structure the code and config file my default.
-Below, we are showing the easiest way to refactor by merging all config into app.config.yaml
+The instructions below show the easiest way to refactor by merging all config into app.config.yaml

 Instructions:

-- Create
+- Create the file

 app.config.yaml